 15 Things You Might Not Know About Carol Burnett

-In honour of her birthday, we’ve dug up 15 facts you might not know about the Queen of Comedy.
+In honour of her 90th birthday on April 26, we revisit 15 fun facts you might not know about the Queen of Comedy, Carol Burnett.

 1. Burnett was raised primarily by her grandmother, given that both of her parents struggled with alcoholism.
-This grandmother—Mabel Eudora White—is the same person Burnett would signal with a tug of her ear at the end of every episode of The Carol Burnett Show, her way of saying, “I love you.”
+This grandmother — Mabel Eudora White — is the same person Burnett would later signal with a tug of her ear at the end of every episode of The Carol Burnett Show — her way of saying, “I love you.”

-2. Her star is on the Hollywood Walk of Fame is in front of the theatre where she was unceremoniously fired from her job as an usherette in the 1950s.
+2. Burnett’s star is on the Hollywood Walk of Fame is in front of the same theatre where she was unceremoniously fired from her job as an usherette in the 1950s.
 It was Burnett who asked that it be placed there.

 3. Burnett originally planned to study journalism in university.
 She switched majors and instead decided to focus on playwriting.
-It was only when performing in a pre-requisite acting course that she discovered her love of performing.
+It was only when attending a pre-requisite acting course that she discovered her love of performing.

-4. Her mother, however, made no secret of what she believed was Burnett’s calling.
+4. Growing up, her mother had made no secret of what she believed was Burnett’s calling.
 According to the actress herself, “She wanted me to be a writer.
 She said you can always write, no matter what you look like.
 When I was growing up she told me to be a little lady, and a couple of times I got a whack for crossing my eyes or making funny faces.
 Of course, she never, I never, dreamed I would ever perform.”